robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 - Collect evidence as required from the OSS project.
 If the evidence collection requires significant effort, a plan for collecting the evidence is OK.
+- Assess the alignment of the planned evidence with that available (or can be made available) from the OSS project.
+Highlight the gaps.
 - Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.

 ---